AudioQuest Thunderbird 48 HDMI Cable - Rapallo

 HDMI Audio Return Channel (ARC)

-Audio return channel, or ARC, is a technology which allows sound to travel back to your ARC enabled AV receiver or sound bar, from your television.
+What is the HDMI Audio Return Channel (ARC).
+It is the Audio return channel, or ARC.
+This is a technology which allows sound to travel back to your ARC enabled AV receiver or sound bar, from your television.

 How does it work?